Wild & Rise · Canadian Kindergarten

 7 min

-Write each person's name underneath (parent scribes for younger children).
-Do any names repeat across generations?
-Are there patterns?
+Write each person's name beside them (parent scribes for younger children).
+Do any names repeat, or share sounds and letters with your child's name?

 3